tuongna/kfr/CONTRIBUTING.md

 ## How You Can Help

 -   Fix bugs or improve the code structure.
-- Add new grammar explanations or vocabulary exercises (must be **original content** you wrote yourself).
+-   Audit existing content for accuracy, clarity, and relevance.
 -   Improve the UI/UX for a better learning experience.
 -   Translate the interface or content into other languages.

 ## Important Legal Note

 -   Only contribute **original content** you have created yourself.
 -   Do not copy verbatim from copyrighted material.
 -   If you adapt ideas from other sources, rewrite them in your own words and provide proper attribution.
 -   All contributions will be published under the MIT License, unless explicitly stated otherwise.

 ## Development Setup